vicmiletsky/wp-jshrink/readme.txt

 This is yet another tool which you may either use or not use, it's up to you :)

 == Screenshots ==
-1. Number of requests significantly reduced
+1. Before & after, number of requests significantly reduced

 == Changelog ==
 = Version 1.0 =